AtelierArith/GomalizingFlow.jl/README.md

 # Usage (detailed description)

-If you're familiar with how to use Julia especially machine learning or GPU programming, you can setup environment by yourself via:
+If you're familiar with how to use Julia especially machine learning or GPU programming, you can setup an environment by yourself via:

 ```julia
 julia> using Pkg; Pkg.instantiate()